grussorusso/serverledge/docs/custom_runtime.md

 	COPY function.py /
 	# ...

+## Custom image (the better way)

+For higher efficiency, instead of using the default Executor implementation, you can define your image from scratch rewriting/extending the `Dockerfile` and code used to build Serverledge runtime images.
+For instance, if you want to create a custom image for a Python-based function, you may write your own  `Dockerfile` based on the content of `<ServerledgeRepo>/images/pythonXXX/`.

+By doing so, you get rid of some process creation overheads, as your function is directly called upon arrival of invocation requests.

+## Using a custom image

-The new function must be created setting `custom` as the desired runtime and specifying a `custom_image`.
+The new function can be created using the CLI interface, setting `custom` as the desired runtime and specifying the `custom_image` parameter.

 	bin/serverledge-cli create -function myfunc -memory 256 -runtime custom -custom_image MY_IMAGE_TAG

-# Custom image (the harder way)

-For higher efficiency, instead of using the default Executor implementation, you can define your image from scratch including your own Executor server, written in the language you prefer based on the same protocol used by the Serverledge Executor.

-By doing so, you may get rid of some process creation overheads, as your function is directly called upon arrival of invocation requests.
+### Example
+The `examples/jsonschema` directory of the repository provides example files on how to build a custom image for a Python function requiring additional libraries.